-- Set System Type: The EG4® FlexBoss21 supports paralleling of multiple inverters; this is accomplished by connecting the load terminals together.
-In this scenario, set one of the inverters to master and the others to slave.
+- Set System Type: The EG4® FlexBoss21 supports paralleling of multiple inverters; in this scenario, set one of the inverters to master and the others to slave.
 If all inverters are installed in one phase, set one of the inverters to "1 Phase Master".
 To compose a three-phase system, set one of the inverters to "3 Phase Master".
 All inverters are set to slaves by default, upon set up, set one inverter to master. - Set Composed Phase: When using ≥3 inverters to compose a three-phase system, connect the AC terminals of the inverter to three-phase grids.
 If there is grid access in the system, the inverter will detect the phase it connects to automatically and record it.
 Next time, it will output the phase it detected.
 If the user setting is different from the phase inverter detected, it will output the phase detected.
 The output phase record must be cleared manually.
 If there is no grid input, the inverter will use the user output phase setting to compose three-phase output.
 If the customer sets the wrong phase (i.e., 2 U phase and no W phase) the system will report an error. - Share Battery: For paralleled systems: if all inverters connect to same battery bank, Share Battery must be enabled.
 The master inverter will broadcast the battery info to all other inverters. - Parallel Setting Data Sync: Syncs master inverter with all paralleled inverters.

-11.3 SYSTEM GRID CONNECT SETTING
+9.3 SYSTEM GRID CONNECT SETTING

-- Grid Frequency: Selects the frequency of the grid. - Grid Type: Select the correct grid type to function.
+- Grid Frequency: Selects the frequency of the grid.
+60 Hz is the default. - Grid Type: Select the correct grid type to function.
+120/240V is the default.

-11.4 CHARGE SETTING
+9.4 CHARGE SETTING

-- Batt Charge Control (Volt/SOC): Batt Charge Control will charge the battery bank according to Voltage/SOC depending on selection. - Charge Last: Charges battery as a last priority. - Charge Current Limit (Amps DC): Users can set the maximum battery charge current. - Battery Backup Mode: Enable to access Battery Backup Mode settings below.
+- Batt Charge Control (Volt/SOC): Batt Charge Control will charge the battery bank according to Voltage/SOC depending on selection. - Charge Last: Charges battery as a last priority. - Charge Current Limit (Adc): Set the maximum battery charge current. - Battery Backup Mode: Enable to access Battery Backup Mode settings below.